huaweicloud/terraform-provider-huaweicloud/docs/data-sources/rds_flavors.md

 ## Attributes Reference

-In addition, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

+* `id` - Specifies a data source ID in UUID format.

 * `flavors` -
   Indicates the flavors information.
 Structure is documented below.